-Ms. Booth.
-Under her amended and restated employment agreement, if Ms. Booth's employment is terminated by us without cause or by her for good reason, she will be entitled to receive (i) continued payment of her base salary for a period of six months following termination, (ii) payment of her full COBRA premiums for six months following her termination, subject to her eligibility for, and timely election of, COBRA coverage, and (iii) if Ms. Booth elects to continue her participation in our insurance plans, other than the health and dental insurance plans, payment of her full premium cost for six months following her termination, subject to her eligibility for such continued participation.
-If her employment is terminated due to her disability, she will receive six months of base salary continuation (reduced by any wage continuation payments received under any of our health and disability insurance plans).
+Mr. Bourdon.
+Under his employment agreement, if Mr. Bourdon's employment is terminated by the Company without cause or if Mr. Bourdon resigns for good reason, he will be entitled to receive: (i) continued payment of his base salary for a period of twelve (12) months following termination, (ii) payment of his full COBRA premiums for twelve (12) months following his termination, subject to his eligibility for, and timely election of, COBRA coverage, and (iii) if Mr. Bourdon elects to continue his participation in our insurance plans, other than the health and dental insurance plans, payment of his full premium cost for twelve (12) months following his termination, subject to his eligibility for such continued participation.
+Mr. Bourdon is also eligible to receive severance payments and benefits under the Change in Control, as described below, upon a termination of his employment in certain circumstances within the specified change in control period (without duplication with respect to any severance benefits he is entitled to under his employment agreement), which payments and benefits shall be no less favorable than those in effect under the policy on the effective date of his employment agreement.